 The following boxes are located off-site: Boxes 1-38, 79-102, 104-114.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.
 If you would like to use audiovisual materials in Series IX, please contact the library in advance of your visit to discuss access options.

 Unique time-based media items have been reformatted and are available onsite via links in the container list.
 Commercial materials are not routinely digitized.
 Email email@example.com for more information.